athomasq/athomasq.github.io/investing/portfolio.md

 💊 [Wellthy](https://wellthytherapeutics.com/)

-These companies have gone on to raise further funding from Sequoia, Tiger Global, Falcon Edge, GIC and others.
-As of September 2021, my investments are at a 5.5x TVPI and 42% IRR, putting them in the 97th percentile of comparable portfolios.
+My portfolio companies have gone on to raise further funding from Sequoia, Tiger Global, Falcon Edge, GIC and others.

 ----